kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 To enable a feature, add its name to the `featureGates` list and set it to `true`.
 Missing or `false` feature gates disables the feature.

-### HotplugVolumes Feature Gate
+### hotplugVolumes Feature Gate
-Set the `HotplugVolumes` feature gate in order to allow attaching a data volume to a running VMI.
+Set the `hotplugVolumes` feature gate in order to allow attaching a data volume to a running VMI.

 ### Feature Gates Example